 When you regularly zoom in onto this blog, you probably know this already.
-What you may not know is that I have been present at the birth of this trade fare more than two decades ago.
+What you may not know is that I have been personally present at the birth of this trade fare more than two decades ago.

 What then still was the Food Additives Branch of the China Food Industry Association organized China’s first food ingredients show in a hall of the Beijing Military Museum in 1991.
 It was simply a few rows of tables, on which the producers exhibited samples of their additives.